tmetodie/Programming101-Python-2016/week16/2-Django-Forms/README.md

 At this point you have a course system with different types of users.
 Your task is to refactor the existing forms in your project.

-The registration form, login form, etc. need to inherited the Form class, which Django provides.
+The registration form, login form, create and edit course/lectures forms, etc. need to inherited the Form class, which Django provides.

 ```python
 from django import forms